Skip to main content

 What is adaptive bitrate streaming and why does it matter?

-Adaptive bitrate streaming (ABR) adjusts video quality in real-time based on the viewer's bandwidth.
-HLS and DASH protocols segment videos into 2-10 second chunks at multiple quality levels (360p to 4K).
-The player switches between quality levels mid-stream without buffering.
-Netflix reports that ABR reduced buffering events by 70%.
+Adaptive bitrate streaming (ABR) adjusts video quality in real time based on the viewer's bandwidth.
+HLS and DASH protocols slice videos into 2-10 second chunks at several quality levels, anywhere from 360p to 4K.
+The player switches levels mid-stream, and you never see it buffer.
+Netflix reports that ABR cut buffering events by 70%.

 How does DRM protection work for streaming content?

-DRM (Digital Rights Management) encrypts video files so they can only be played by authorized devices.
-Widevine covers Chrome and Android, FairPlay covers Safari and iOS, PlayReady covers Edge and Windows.
-You'll implement all three to cover 99% of devices.
-Licensing costs $2,000-$5,000/year for Widevine L1.
+DRM (Digital Rights Management) encrypts video files so only authorized devices can play them.
+Widevine covers Chrome and Android.
+FairPlay covers Safari and iOS.
+PlayReady covers Edge and Windows.
+You'll want all three to reach 99% of devices.
+Licensing for Widevine L1 runs $2,000-$5,000/year.

 Can I use AWS for a streaming platform?

 Yes.
-AWS provides the full stack: MediaConvert for transcoding, CloudFront for CDN delivery, S3 for storage, Elemental for live streaming, and DynamoDB for user session data.
-A platform serving 10,000 concurrent viewers costs roughly $3,000-$6,000/month on AWS infrastructure.
+AWS gives you the whole stack: MediaConvert for transcoding, CloudFront for CDN delivery, S3 for storage, Elemental for live streaming, and DynamoDB for user session data.
+A platform serving 10,000 concurrent viewers runs roughly $3,000-$6,000/month on AWS infrastructure.

 How does a recommendation engine work for video content?

-Netflix's recommendation engine drives 80% of watched content.
-At its simplest, collaborative filtering analyzes viewing patterns: 'users who watched X also watched Y.' Content-based filtering matches metadata tags (genre, director, actors).
-A hybrid approach combining both methods works best.
-You can start with collaborative filtering using 5,000+ user watch events.
+Netflix's recommendation engine drives 80% of what gets watched.
+At its simplest, collaborative filtering reads viewing patterns: 'users who watched X also watched Y.' Content-based filtering matches metadata tags like genre, director, and actors instead.
+A hybrid that blends both works best.
+You can start with collaborative filtering on 5,000+ user watch events.

 What are the subscription models for a streaming platform?

-Three common models: SVOD (subscription video on demand) charges monthly fees like Netflix ($6.99-$22.99/month).
-AVOD (ad-supported) is free with ads like Tubi.
-TVOD (transactional) charges per title like Apple TV rentals.
-Most new platforms combine SVOD with an ad-supported free tier to maximize reach and revenue.
+There are three common models.
+SVOD (subscription video on demand) charges a monthly fee like Netflix ($6.99-$22.99/month).
+AVOD (ad-supported) is free with ads, the Tubi route.
+TVOD (transactional) charges per title, like Apple TV rentals.
+Most new platforms pair SVOD with an ad-supported free tier so they grow reach and revenue at the same time.

 GET STARTED